California

 Sensitive Personal Information

-The CPRA introduced a separate category called sensitive personal information, which receives stronger protections.
+The CPRA introduced a separate sensitive personal information category with stronger protections.
 Sensitive personal information includes:

 - Social Security numbers, driver's license numbers, and state ID numbers